Information to public bodies

-The highest ranking administrative officials of public bodies must establish a procedure to facilitate their employees' disclosure of wrongdoings (PDF, 300 KB, In French) and to distribute it to all their personnel.
-They must also appoint an officer responsible for dealing with disclosures and for implementing the procedure (designated officer), unless they are exempted from doing so by the Québec Ombudsman.
+The highest ranking administrative officials of public bodies must establish a procedure to facilitate their employees' disclosure of wrongdoings and to distribute it to all their personnel.
+It may be drafted based on the reference document on the procedure to facilitate the disclosure of wrongdoing for public bodies (PDF, 300 KiB, in French).

 Only employees can contact the designated officer of a public body to make a disclosure about that public body.
 Any disclosure from a supplier, subcontractor, client, user or anyone else who is not part of the personnel must be referred to the Québec Ombudsman.

 Childcare centres, subsidized day care centres and home childcare coordinating offices do not have to have an officer or a procedure.
 Disclosures relating to them can be made to the Ministère de la Famille or the Québec Ombudsman.

 When a public body is involved in a disclosure, it is obliged to cooperate with the Québec Ombudsman in the context of an audit or investigation.
 Anyone who hinders or attempts to hinder the Québec Ombudsman, the Minister of Municipal Affairs or a designated officer in the exercise of the functions of office, refuses to provide any information or a document they are required to provide or refuses to make it available, or conceals or destroys any document relevant to an audit or investigation is guilty of an offence and is liable to a fine of $4,000 to $20,000.

 Procedure to facilitate the disclosure of wrongdoings